DNcrypter/Reverse-Proxy-Server-setup/Readme.md

 ## 🍁Introduction
-In this project, I am going to setup 2 apache web server that are attach to nginx reverse proxy server.
-Lets start step by step.
+In this project, I have setup 2 apache web servers that are integrated with nginx reverse proxy server.
+Restrict user to see original IP and to prevent from external attacks.

 ![](https://github.com/DNcrypter/Reverse-Proxy-Server-setup/blob/main/images/img2.png)
 ## 🍁 Nginx web server setup :